kromka-chleba/perfect_city_mirror/doc/Perfect_City_Design_Guide.md

 first then speaks.
 Seba carefully watches his environment and acts accordingly to contain any shitstorm before it happens.
 Was not too popular in school, but did not make many foes either.
-Liked by his close buddy Mariusz who often invites Seba to hang out with his band to drink, smoke and hit on hoes.
+Liked by his close buddy Mariusz who often invites Seba to hang out with his crew to drink, smoke and hit on hoes.
 Seba is loyal to his girlfriend and would do everything for her.